MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/logicapps.md

     :::image type="content" source="images/logic-apps/logic-app-create-new.png" alt-text="Screenshot of the Create Logic App page, showing the Basics tab filled out.":::

-1. When the Logic App is created, go to the resource **Overview** page.
+1. When the logic app is created, go to the resource **Overview** page.
 1. On the left menu, select **Workflows**, and then select **+ Add**.

     :::image type="content" source="images/logic-apps/logic-app-workflow.png" alt-text="Screenshot of the Workflows page, showing the add workflow button.":::